 - connection will be optional in other areas south of the Trans Canada Highway

-For more information, please see the Draft DE Policy.
+For more information, please see the Burnaby DE Policy.

 Yes, there would be less equipment required in the buildings due to energy transfer stations requiring less space than conventional building energy systems.

 Yes.
 We have already begun consultation with UDI and we will continue outreach with impacted stakeholders, including UDI.

 Plans are currently underway for the DEU to be operational in 2026 with potential for further expansion to additional service areas.